amritghimire/jira-terminal/README.md

 ```

 ### Arch Linux
-This package is availabe in aur repository as [jira-terminal-bin](https://aur.archlinux.org/packages/jira-terminal-bin/)
+This package is available in aur repository as [jira-terminal-bin](https://aur.archlinux.org/packages/jira-terminal-bin/)

 ### Debian/Ubuntu
 On debian based system, the deb file is available in [releases](https://github.com/amritghimire/jira-terminal/releases).
 You can download latest release from there.
 Please make sure libc is installed in your system.